Full-time: One year for MSc, Part-time: Two years for MSc and PGDip.

 The aim of this module is to introduce students to a range of design methods and standards relating to modern design processes and operational practices for the sustainable operation of industrial equipment.

-MP4705 Sustainable Systems Development
+MP4705 Engineering Management Systems

 This module examines the main methods for developing sustainable engineering programme for industrial plants.
 It provides a comprehensive understanding of theory and practice of sustainable systems engineering strategies to achieve high plant efficiency, optimise on product quality, and address safety and environmental issues.
-In completion of the module you should demonstrate ability to apply and contrast theoretical knowledge of sustainable engineering, demonstrate ability to apply knowledge of Energy and Waste management in industrial plants, demonstrate ability to apply the knowledge of Health and Safety management, plan and manage a small to medium sized multi-partner maintenance project to its successful conclusion.

 MP4706 Sensors, Instrumentation & Control